stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Maneuvers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Actions:** 1 action
 Choose a friendly creature who can see or hear you.
-That creature gains temporary hit points equal to your martial feat die roll + your Charisma modifier.
+That creature gains temporary hit points equal to its recovery die roll + your Charisma modifier.

 ## Riposte
 If, within the last round, a creature missed you with a melee attack, you may make a melee weapon attack against the creature as a free action.
 If you hit, you add your martial feat die to the attack's damage roll.